wgseligman/GramsSim/GramsDataObj/README.md

 Without the dictionary, files created by `GramsSim` are generally unreadable.
 This section describes what you have to do to make sure your programs can "see" the dictionary.

-The short version of the rest of this section: If you do all your work in your build directory, and follow the examples in the [`scripts`](../scripts) directory, you don't have to anything more.
+The short version of the rest of this section: Follow the examples in the [`scripts`](../scripts) directory.
+Make sure the files `Dictionary_rdict.pcm` and `libDictionary.so` are in the same directory as your programs.

-__Reminder__: The "build directory" is the directory in which you built `GramsSim`.
+Your "build directory" is the one in which you built `GramsSim`.
 If you followed the exact directions in [GramsSim/README.md](../README.md), that directory will be named `GramsSim-work`, but it can have any name you choose.

-If you decide to move things around:

-Once you've compiled `GramsSim` (via `make`), you will see two files in the build directory: one ending in `.so` and the other in `.pcm`.[^dylib] If you move programs into other directories, these programs must go with them.
+Once you've compiled `GramsSim` (via `make`), you will see two files in the build directory: `Dictionary_rdict.pcm` and `libDictionary.so`.[^dylib] If you work with code that's outside your original build directory, these files must be present in the dictionary that contains your programs.

-[^dylib]: If you're running a Mac, the binary library file ends in `.dylib` instead of `.so`.
-However, as of Jun-2024 `GramsSim` does not compile properly on the Mac operating system.
+[^dylib]: If you're running a Mac, that second file will be `libDictionary.dylib`.
+However, as of Jun-2024 `GramsSim` does not execute properly on the Mac operating system.

 There are three kinds of programs that might use the dictionary:

-- Compiled executables, from the `.cc` files in the `GramsSim` source directory.

-  These executables are in the build directory (`gramsg4`, `gramsdetsim`. etc.) or in the `bin` sub-directory of your build directory (e.g., [`bin/dEdxExample`](../scripts/dEdxExample.cc)).

-  These executables go with the dictionary.
-For example, if you move a binary to `MyDirectory`, then you'll want to do something like this:

-      cd MyDirectory
-      cp <build-directory>/*.so <build-directory>/*.pcm $PWD
+- If you want to compile a C++ program (the code is in a file that ends in `.cc` or `.cxx`), see the examples in the [`scripts`](../scripts).
+You can start with [`dEdxExample.cc`](../scripts/dEdxExample.cc); the comments at the top of the file show how to compile the program.

-- Python scripts, such as those in the `scripts` sub-directory.
+- For Python scripts, you need this line near the top of your code:

-  If you examine the scripts that use the dictionary (e.g, [`SimpleAnalysis.py`](../scripts/SimpleAnalysis.py)), you'll see a line similar to:

       ROOT.gSystem.Load("./libDictionary.so")

-  A line like this is needed in any Python script that reads the GramsSim output files.
-If you relocate the dictionary or the Python script, the above line has to be revised.
+  See [`SimpleAnalysis.py`](../scripts/SimpleAnalysis.py)) for an example.

 - ROOT macros; that is, files ending in `.C` that are meant to be executed from within an interactive ROOT session; an example is [`SimpleAnalysis.C`](../scripts/SimpleAnalysis.C)).